Brewer219/osticket-prereqs/README.md

 <img width="321" height="467" alt="osTicket Installation folder once &#39;rewrite&#39; file is clicked the checkbox Licensing Agreement and click Install" src="https://github.com/user-attachments/assets/ac5bec51-23a8-4b19-ac09-0cf6f4473ae1" />

-## 3. From There click "Install" button and allow the 'rewrite_amd64_en-US" to install as shown from the image shown below:
+## 3. From there I proceed to click "Install" button and allow the 'rewrite_amd64_en-US" to install as shown from the image shown below:

 <details><summary>See screenshot 3</summary>